zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/forecasting/item_6_explainability.md

 - learn how to generate local explanation for all the time steps in the forecast forizon

 ### Prerequisites
-- Forecast ID from the create forecast API
+- You have completed all the task in Lab 3

 ### Task 1: Get Global Explanation